AV receiver: AV inputs/outputs

 Analog audio connections usually use RCA plugs in stereo pairs.
 Inputs and outputs are both common.
 Outputs are provided mainly for cassette tape decks.

-Analog audio connections using XLR (Balanced) connectors are uncommon, and are usually found on more expensive receivers.
+Analog audio connections using XLR (Balanced) connectors are uncommon and are usually found on more expensive receivers.

-Some receivers are also equipped with phono inputs, for connecting a turntable with a magnetic cartridge, although many receivers are lacking this input.
-In the last years, since vinyl players are gaining popularity, there are some manufacturers of A/V receivers which are offering a phono input on some models.
+Some receivers are also equipped with phono inputs for connecting a turntable with a magnetic cartridge, although many receivers lack this input.
+In recent years, since vinyl players are regaining popularity, there are some manufacturers of A/V receivers that are offering a phono input on some models.
 Some receivers also have a selector for either MM/MC cartridge type, or even an impedance selector for cartridge, or some may have more than one phono input.
 This feature is mainly offered to allow people owning a turntable to connect it and listen to their vinyl collection.
-Most receivers will only play in stereo, either front or main speakers, but some receivers may play on all speakers depending on the manufacturer and model.
+Most receivers will only play in stereo, either front or main speakers, but some receivers may play on all speakers, depending on the manufacturer and model.

 Digital connections allow for the transmission of PCM, Dolby Digital or DTS audio.
 Common devices include CD players, DVD players, or satellite receivers.

 Composite video connections use a single RCA plug on each end.
-Composite video is standard on all AV receivers allowing for the switching of video devices such as VHS players, cable boxes, and game consoles.
-DVD players may be connected via composite video connectors although a higher bandwidth connection is recommended.
+Composite video is standard on all AV receivers, allowing for the switching of video devices such as VHS players, cable boxes, and game consoles.
+DVD players may be connected via composite video connector,s although a higher bandwidth connection is recommended.

 S-Video connections offer better quality than composite video.
 It uses a DIN jack.

 SCART connections generally offer the best quality video at standard-definition, due to the use of pure RGB signalling (although composite and S-Video may alternatively be offered over a SCART connector).
 SCART provides video and audio in one connection.

-Component video has become the best connection for analog video as higher definitions such as 720p have become common.
+Component video has become the best connection for analog video as higher definitions, such as 720p have become common.
 The YPbPr signalling provides a good compromise between resolution and colour definition.

 HDMI has become the de facto standard for passing video and audio on AV receivers.
 Features supported through HDMI may include pass-through of 4K, 8K, and HDR video, audio return channel (ARC), enhanced audio return channel (eARC), variable refresh rate (VRR), and pass-through of object-based audio formats such as Dolby Atmos and DTS:X.